paul2Dev/astro-blog/src/pages/posts/integrate-google-analytics-in-astro-using-partytown.md

 If you’re using third-party scripts like google analytics, Partytown is a great tool to make sure that they don’t slow down your site.

-In this tutorial you will learn how to add google analytics to your project using Partytown integration
+In this tutorial you will learn how to add google analytics to your project using Partytown integration.

 ## Install partytown package

-in your astro project run this command
+in your astro project run this command.

 ```bash
 npm install -D @astrojs/partytown